 West Point Reserve is a significant Aboriginal Heritage site and a popular surfing spot that is known for its massive waves.

-You’ll also find the West Point Lighthouse, which built in 1916 on the most westerly point of Tasmania.
+You’ll also find the West Point Lighthouse, which was built in 1916 on the most westerly point of Tasmania, Australia.

 Green Point Beach